-19.4 Part C (TeenSize): The Footrace
+19.4 Part C (TeenSize and AdultSize): The Footrace

-The footrace in the TeenSize consists of several runs depending on the team's preference and the available time.
+The footrace in the TeenSize consists of several runs depending on the teams preference and the available time.
 A run goes from one touch line to the other touch line and back to the first touch line.
 The team places their robot in front on the border strip, outside the field, in front of the touch line.
 The robot must be in an upright standing posture.
 The team may use either side of the field.
 Different robots might be used for multiple runs.

 After the referee gives the start signal, the robot walks as fast as possible across the half of the field towards the opposite touch line, makes a U-turn there and walks back.
-The opposite touch line must be touched or crossed by each of the robot's feet.
-Robot handlers are not allowed to enter the field, unless the referee asks them to remove a robot.
+The opposite touch line must be touched or crossed by each of the robots feet.
 If the robot touches the start line before the referee gave the start signal, the start is invalid.
 This robot receives a warning and the start is retaken.
 The warnings of a team accumulate within a footrace.
 Every third warning results in an unsuccessful attempt of a run.